Politics of Bangladesh: 1972–1975: Sheikh Mujibur Rahman

 The first parliamentary elections held under the 1972 constitution were in March 1973, with the Awami League winning a massive majority, winning a historic 293 out of a total of 300 seats.
 No other political party in Bangladesh's early years was able to duplicate or challenge the League's broad-based appeal, membership, or organizational strength.
 Mujib and his cabinet having no experience in governance nor administration, relied heavily on experienced civil servants and political factions of the Awami League, the new Bangladesh Government focused on relief, rehabilitation, and reconstruction of the economy and society.
 Mujib nationalised the entire economy, banking and industrial sector.
 Economic conditions took a serious downturn.
 On top of that heavy corruption among his own party members, factions and senior leadership also added to the devastation and famine.
-The then U.S. Secretary of State had termed Bangladesh a Bottomless Basket.
+The then U.S. Secretary of State had termed Bangladesh a "Bottomless Basket".
 Amid mass corruption and famine throughout 1974, in December 1974, Mujib decided that continuing economic deterioration and mounting civil disorder required strong measures.
 After proclaiming a state of emergency, Mujib used his parliamentary majority to win a constitutional amendment limiting the powers of the legislative and judicial branches, establishing an executive presidency, and instituting a one-party system, the Bangladesh Krishak Sramik Awami League (BAKSAL), which all members of Parliament were obliged to join.

 Despite promises, no sign of improvement in the economic situation surfaced.
 Implementation of promised political reforms was almost nil, and criticism of government policies became increasingly centered on Mujib.
 Serious disorientation in the armed services, disenchantment in society, deterioration of law and order created a huge mistrust of Mujib and his government including the Awami League itself.
 The then chief of army staff K M Shafiullah and chief of air staff A.K.
 Khandker stood stunned and idle during this situation.
 On 15 August 1975, Mujib, and most of his family, were assassinated by a small group of mid-level army officers.
 Mujib's daughters, Sheikh Hasina and Sheikh Rehana, happened to be out of the country.
 A new government, headed by former Mujib associate Khondaker Mostaq Ahmad, was formed.

 Military Era

-August–November 1975
+August–November 1975: Khondaker Mostaq Ahmad

 Mujib's senior cabinet minister Khondaker Mostaq Ahmad formed a new government and immediately initiated a few critical changes in Mujib's policies and rules of business in government.
 The notorious Jail Killings happened during this period, amidst the confusion in which Bangladesh was plunged on 3 November.
 On the same day, Brig General Khaled Mosharraf launched his own coup fundamentally as a move to restore the chain of command broken in the army Musharraf moved swiftly to remove Moshtaque Ahmad from office.
 On 7 November Khaled Musharaf was killed in a counter coup engineered by Colonel Abu Taher.